 November is Pancreatic Cancer Awareness Month.
-According to the American Cancer Society, about 55,440 people in the US will be diagnosed with pancreatic cancer in 2018 and 44,330 will die from this disease.
+According to the American Cancer Society, about 62,210 people in the US will be diagnosed with pancreatic cancer in 2022.
 Unfortunately, most are diagnosed in later stages when cure is not possible and only limited treatment options exist.
 Currently, ninety-one percent will die within five years of diagnosis; and in the US, this disease kills more people than breast cancer.

 Pancreatic Cancer Awareness campaigns are working hard to change these dismal statistics through education and funding for more research that can one day put an end to this disease.
-One such agency is the Pancreatic Cancer Action Network, a non-profit organization that serves the community via patient advocacy, research and clinical studies with the goal of doubling survival rates by 2020.
+One such organization is the Pancreatic Cancer Action Network, a national non-profit that serves pancreatic cancer patients, families, and caregivers in the USA via patient advocacy, research, and clinical studies with the goal of doubling survival rates by 2030.

-Between 2008 and 2016, this organization has raised over 87 million dollars to advance the cause.
+Since 2003, this organization raised over 174 million dollars for clinical research to advance its cause.
 The Pancreatic Cancer Action Network provides free telephone support to those diagnosed with this disease.
 Their no-cost patient services include referrals to specialists, getting second opinions, determining optimal treatment options, and matches to clinical trials.
-In addition, they offer counseling and cancer support groups online and in person.
+In addition, they offer financial assistance as well as counseling and cancer support groups both online and in person.
 For help, please contact their Patient Central line at (877) 435-8650 or visit https://www.pancan.org/facing-pancreatic-cancer/patient-services/contact-us/ for more.

 The National Cancer Institute describes some of the earlier signs and symptoms of pancreatic cancer as:

 - Digestive problems